How to Install Oak Stair Treads With Molding and Riser

 - Step 4 – Dry Fit, Then Glue in Place

-Next, we’ll give you some options and what to consider before deciding on a look and materials for your stair.
-For this article, we focus on oak stairs for our material.
-Then, we’ll show you some step-by-step techniques and link to some beneficial videos.
+Next, we’ll give you some options and what to consider before deciding on a look and flooring materials for your stair.
+For this article, we focus on oak hardwood flooring for our material.
+Then, we’ll show you some step-by-step techniques and links to some beneficial videos.

-We top it off with an easy method of finishing your new stairs using our revolutionary new product, Easiklip, that clips together for a safe and beautiful finish to your oak stairs.
+We top it off with an easy method of finishing your new stairs using our revolutionary new hardwood flooring product, Easiklip, that clips together for a safe and beautiful finish to your oak hardwood flooring stairs.

 Let’s start with the definitions so you’ll sound like a pro.
 If you are already a pro, you can skip the first section.